Blog

 What are the use cases for a multi-IMSI eSIM card?

-Use case #1: Enabling uninterrupted fleet tracking in logistics and transport
+Logistics: Enabling uninterrupted fleet tracking

+Cross-border fleets often lose connectivity when trucks or containers move outside a home network.
 Using a multi-IMSI eSIM, transport businesses can now automatically keep vehicles connected to the strongest local carrier.

 Logistics companies gain real-time visibility, reduced downtime, and the ability to optimize routes and delivery schedules without connectivity gaps.

-Use case #2: Supporting reliable remote monitoring in healthcare
+Healthcare: Supporting reliable remote monitoring

+Medical IoT devices such as patient monitors, wearables, or connected diagnostic equipment require constant availability.
 With a multi-IMSI eSIM card, healthcare providers ensure devices connect to the most reliable local network across regions.

 This improves patient safety, supports remote care models, and avoids service interruptions that could compromise treatment.

+Smart city applications such as traffic systems, environmental sensors, and connected utilities depend on continuous, low-latency data flows.
 When you’re using a multi-IMSI eSIM card, it guarantees that devices can switch to the best available carrier when network conditions change.
+The city authorities benefit from a reliable infrastructure that supports long-term digital transformation.

+Manufacturers building IoT-enabled products for global distribution face challenges with connectivity in different regions.
 Devices can ship globally with one standard configuration by embedding a multi-IMSI solution at the factory stage.

 OEMs reduce production complexity, accelerate go-to-market, and deliver products ready to connect anywhere around the world.

+Payment terminals and kiosks need always-on connectivity to process transactions.
 Through multi-IMSI eSIM, businesses ensure terminals connect through the strongest available network, even if one carrier experiences downtime.

 Benefits like faster checkouts, fewer failed transactions, and improved customer satisfaction become really profitable for retail brands.